American Literature Tillie Olsen

 Excellent entwining of history, close reading, and theory.
 Explores Olsen’s 1930s work, especially Yonnondio, in connection with the American Communist Party and 1930s feminism and working-class concerns.
 Defends Olsen’s inability to finish Yonnondio.
 Treats later works through the lens of a 1930s class consciousness.

 • Faulkner, Mara.
 Protest and Possibility in the Writing of Tillie Olsen.
-Charlottesville: University Press of Virginia, 1993.
+Charlottesville: University of Virginia Press, 1993.

 A thematically organized study of the social consciousness underlying Olsen’s work.
 Discusses both the oppression Olsen’s characters experience and their resilience.
 That motherhood can be both a “source and silencer” of creativity and that language offers both “peril and power” are among the conundrums that Faulkner sees as the “multiple vision” found in Olsen’s work.